Overview

 - Parents/guardians will be encouraged to stay with patients.

 - There will be a maximum of three bands permitted to allow two visitors with the patient at all times.
 This allows parents the ability to switch out.
-Outpatient staff may call directly to the nurses station if further clarification of visiting status is needed.
+Outpatient staff may call directly to the nurses' station if further clarification of visiting status is needed.

 Special Care Nursery